tessatanjr/SC1015-mini-project/README.md

    **4.2.2: Selecting optimal n-component score (Categorical)**

-  Using the NMF dimension reduction method we may also set out to find whether the Key Insight generated from Part 2: The RST flag count for all the different types of Malware attacks including Benign can be omitted in the machine learning model stage as it is always not triggered irregardless of the ['Label'].
+  Using the NMF dimension reduction method we may also set out to find whether the Key Insight generated from "Part 2": The RST flag count for all the different types of Malware attacks including Benign can be omitted in the machine learning model stage as it is always not triggered irregardless of the ['Label'].

-The same NMF Score for all 3 types of Malware attack proves the key insight found in Part 2.2: Insights of Exploratory Data Analysis (Categorical), where the RST Flag Count is noted to be the same throughout.
+The same NMF Score for all 3 types of Malware attack proves the key insight found in *"Part 2.2: Insights of Exploratory Data Analysis (Categorical)"*, where the RST Flag Count is noted to be the same throughout.
 This allows us to carry on with the now proven hypothesis that ['RST Flag Count'] can be omitted in the machine learning model stage as it is always not triggered irregardless of the ['Label'].

   This further reduces the actual columns of dimension for the categorical to only 5 Flag Counts therefore although the result acquired from the NMF Dimension Reduction is decent ranging from around 20 - 30 NMF Score at n_components = 4.
 A lower NMF score indicates a better approximation, while a higher NMF score indicates a worse approximation.
 We proceeded to continue without Dimension Reduction for the categorical data of the Flag Counts, given that we only have 5 columns of data left and the omission of one more flag count (to make the n_component = 4) is not worth the approximation error reflected in the NMF Score, while any higher would further increased the approximation error.